-There are so many amazing studio monitor manufacturers, in fact, that I couldn’t pick just 10 to share with you.
-Even a top 11 was challenging and there are awesome brands that have been left out.
+There are so many amazing studio monitor manufacturers that I couldn’t pick just 10 to share with you.
+Even a top 11 was challenging, and there are awesome brands that have been left out.

 The top 11 best speaker monitor brands you should know and use are:

 In this article, we’ll discuss each of these brands and explain why you should know of and use their monitors in your studio.
 While doing so, I’ll be sure to add a notable model from each brand.

 Note that these companies are not listed in any particular order.

 If you’re looking for a full list of speaker and studio monitor manufacturers, click here!